haimkastner/castnet-blog/contents/en/blog/units-in-system.md

 const newPlatformPosition = getCurrentPosition(platformPosition, platformSpeed, timePassedFromLastUpdate);

 console.log(newPlatformPosition);
-// Is 'newPlatformPosition' value right?
-// Can you understand what is the units in 'getCurrentPosition' API?
+// Can you understand what is the unit system in 'getCurrentPosition' API? and what is the speed = 1 means?
 ```

 <br>